Skip to main content

 When you set query delay to a high value, your SLO alerting capabilities will also be delayed.

-Because query delay functions as an offset to your data, remember that setting an extended query delay will impact Nobl9's alerting capabilities.
-After setting query delay, Nobl9 Agent will retrieve data with a specific delay - and so live processing and alerting is based on not-so-live data.
+Since the query delay acts as a data offset, setting an extended query delay will affect Nobl9's alerting capabilities.
+After setting query delay, Nobl9 agent will retrieve data with a specific delay - and so live processing and alerting is based on not-so-live data.

 For example, if you set the query delay to 10 minutes, Nobl9 can only generate alerts for that period - it can't predict the future, even though it is the "present state" of your data source.